dwarkeshsp/Blog/content/posts/secret-hitler.md

 $$P(x, y)$$ where $$x + y = 2$$: probability that the chancellor recieves $$x$$ liberal cards from the president and $$y$$ fascist cards

-Since we observe $$L$$ or $$F$$ at the end of every turn, our program must use this information to update the probabilities of the chancellor and president being fascist.
+Since we observe $$L$$ or $$F$$ at the end of every turn, our program must use this information to update the probabilities that the chancellor and president are fascist.

 Specifically, **our program must be able to figure out $$P(P_f | L)$$, $$P(P_f | F)$$, $$P(C_f | L)$$, and $$P(C_f | F)$$**.